Blood Diner

 Blood Diner is a 1987 American horror comedy directed by Jackie Kong and starring Rick Burks, Carl Crew, Roger Dauer, LaNette LaFrance, and Lisa Guggenheim.
 It was written by Michael Sonye.
 The plot follows two brothers setting up a vegetarian restaurant as a front for them to kill women and collect their severed body-parts to resurrect the Lumerian goddess Sheetar.

 The film was originally conceived to be a sequel to Blood Feast, but it was then changed to be a standalone film of its own.
-Although general reception towards the film has been mixed, it has become a cult film since its release.

 Plot

 Two brothers, Michael (Rick Burks) and George Tutman (Carl Crew) are brainwashed by their serial killer uncle Anwar Namtut (Drew Godderis) into completing his task of resurrecting the ancient Lumerian goddess Sheetar (Tanya Papanicolas).
 Their mission is given to them once they resurrect him from his grave.

 Anwar Namtut is from then on a brain in a mason jar that commands the brothers.
 In order to complete their mission, the brothers must collect different body parts from many immoral women, stitch them together, and then call forth the goddess at a "blood buffet" with a virgin to sacrifice ready for her to eat.
 The brothers choose women for their "blood buffet" from those that enter into their wildly popular vegetarian restaurant.
 Meanwhile, two mismatched detectives (LaNette LaFrance and Roger Dauer) work together to try to track them down before more carnage can ensue.